zzczjh9/Lab3-FSM/Lab_3.md

 ## Objectives
 By the end of this experiment, you should be able to:

+* be aware of industry standard testing techniques
 * design and test a PRBS generator using a linear feedback shift register (LFSR)
 * display 8-bit value on neopixel bar on Vbuddy
 * specify a FSM in SystemVerilog